Đỗ Mười: Early life and career

-Premiership
+Premiership (1988–1991)

 As Premier Đỗ Mười supported implementation of the reform program.
 In April 1987 farmers in southern Vietnam began protesting against collectivised agriculture, with some even occupying government offices.
 The response of the authorities varied; Đỗ Mười claimed that low productivity in agriculture was an organisational problem and not systemic.
 He claimed that productivity was influenced by resource availability, but since that varied regionally, the solution would be decentralisation.
 The farms would rely on detailed local planning, regular inspections and good management and organisation.
 This solution would, he believed, solve the wasteful expenditure on agriculture and inappropriate allocation and land utilization.

 Đỗ Mười was appointed Chairman of the Socio-economic Drafting Subcommittee of the Council of Ministers in 1989 or 1990.
 The committee was tasked to draft a socio-economic strategy for the Vietnamese economy until the year 2000.
 Its members also discussed the Fifth Five-Year Plan (1991–1995).

 At the 10th Plenum of the 6th Central Committee (held September 1990), Đỗ Mười's report to the plenum stressed the substantial drop of Soviet and Eastern Bloc assistance levels to Vietnam, the concurrent increase in imports, the level of national debt and "natural calamities" in agriculture. Đỗ Mười laid emphasis on political stability, repair of the financial system, controlling inflation and "wasteful spending" and "excessive capital construction plans."
 In his plans for 1991, Đỗ Mười sought to: